jamespjh/rpg-worldcanal/world/overview.md

 System

 System ring is roughly a year's walk to pluto.
-(10000 miles) Mars is about a day's drive.
+(10000 miles) (25 days driving) Mars is about a day's drive.
+(400 miles)

 Moon, Mars, Asteroids, Venus, Mercury, Jupiter System, Saturn System...